Design history · Movements

 1919

-Van Doesburg's geometric, square-grid alphabet, designed for the magazine *Architectuur*.
-Lowercase only, modular, drawn on a strict square grid — an explicit manifesto for typography as systematic design.
-A direct precursor to Bayer's Universal alphabet at the Bauhaus six years later.
+Van Doesburg's geometric alphabet, designed for the magazine *Architectuur*, draws every letterform on a strict 5×5 square grid — lowercase only, modular, no curves.
+A direct precursor of Herbert Bayer's Universal typeface at the Bauhaus six years later, it shows how De Stijl's orthogonal rules translated from canvas to type.

 Café L'Aubette interiors (van Doesburg, Arp, Taeuber-Arp)